-Independent Non-Executive Director, member of the Supervisory Board

-Member of the Compensation, Corporate Governance and Nominations Committee and the Strategy and Capital Markets Committee Year of birth: 1953
+Independent Non-Executive Director, member of the Supervisory Board Member of the Compensation, Corporate Governance and Nominations Committee and the Strategy and Capital Markets Committee

-- 1971: graduated from Eton College. - 1975: Master of Arts' degree from Magdalene College, Cambridge. - · 1980: attended Sloan fellowship in London Business School.

-· Director of Daresbury Estates Limited

-Stake in the bank's charter capital and percentage of ordinary shares held in the bank:

-- · Stake in the bank's charter capital: 0.00168%. - Percentage of ordinary shares held in the bank: 0.00168%.
+1971: graduated from Eton College.
+1975: Master of Arts' degree from Magdalene College, Cambridge.
+1980: attended Sloan fellowship in London Business School.
+Main employment: Director of Daresbury Estates Limited Stake in the bank's charter capital and percentage of ordinary shares held in the bank: Stake in the bank's charter capital: 0.00168%.
+Percentage of ordinary shares held in the bank: 0.00168%.
+Shares of the bank acquired or disposed of: